Massini: Goal is to improve patient experience

 I appreciate the terrific feedback to last week’s message about the first of our FY 2020 organizational goals — enhancing quality and safety.
 Some of you shared thoughts about new technologies or research that may improve patient outcomes, while others shared personal experiences with our health system so that we can do better.
 Every response was thoughtful and appreciated.
 Thank you.

-This week I want to introduce our second goal: patient satisfaction.
-Specifically, our goal is to improve patient satisfaction across the health system by 2%.
+This week I want to introduce our second goal: patient experience.
+Specifically, our goal is to improve patient experience across the health system by 2%.

-Patient satisfaction is someone’s entire experience with us – from the moment they call to schedule an appointment to payment of their final bill.
+Patient experience is someone’s entire experience with us – from the moment they call to schedule an appointment to payment of their final bill.
 It includes:

 - How they are treated in person and on the phone